alexfernandez/alexfernandez.github.io/2019/devops-on-the-cheap.md

 It remains to be seen if my colleagues will be able to work with (and improve) our little script;
 I have confidence that they will since it is all Node.js code.

+### Code Release

+I am not at liberty to divulge the code which was all proprietary.
+The ideas however are quite easy to reimplement independently, and may be of use to other people.

+If there is enough interest I will think about creating a clone.
+In my opinion it will be more of a didactic tool than for production, since configuring this thing may be

+## Conclusion

+Before adopting any existing tool think always of the DIY option.
+It may be a better fit for your organization, you will learn a lot and have fun too!

+By all means consider also the downsides of non-standard tooling:
+* steep learning curve,
+* hard training.

+But on the upside,
+anyone that actually knows what the tool is supposed to do instead of treating it like magic should be able to take over operation seamlessly.

 ## Acknowledgements

 Thanks to my colleagues